THE ROMAN EMPEROR TRAJAN, AD 53-117

 The text is defective.
 It looks from the context as though Trajan was irritated by Hadrian getting too close to his boys, and that someone called Gallus had intervened to try to restore him to favour.

 Magie’s extremely shoddy translation of “curasse delicates” as “corrupting his favourites” has been amended to “cultivating his pleasure-boys”.
 Curasse has nothing to do with corrupting.
 See the website's glossary for the precise meaning of delicatus.
+Craig Williams, Roman Homosexuality (2nd edition, Oxford, 2010) p.
+35 notes that the detail that Trajan had such boys "is dropped in such a way as to suggest that this was a standard feature of the imperial household.

 Presumably out of prudishness, Magie omitted to translate the words “saepe inisse”, of which “saepe” means frequently and “inisse” literally “to enter” but, in a pederastic context, “to pedicate”.